allieerose/timeOffRequestManager/README.md

 Manages a small database using Sqlite3 to track time-off requests.
-Provides options to add requests, get all active requests for an employee, get all active requests for all employees (optionally filtered by an end-date), update approval status for a request, and clear the table of all entries.
+Provides options to add requests, get all active requests for an employee, get all active requests for all employees (optionally filtered by a start-date), update approval status for a request, and clear the table of all entries.
 Uses ZeroMQ with REP/REQ socket communication, sending and receiving with json packaging.
 Requests are sent with send_json() and replies are retrieved with recv_json().
 See below for an example.